top of page

 Bill Elliott prepares to dive during the 1987 24 Hours of Daytona.
 (Photo by Brian Cleary/bcpix.com)

-In 1987 Bill Elliott teamed with Scott Pruett, Lyn St. James and Tom Gloy in a Roush Mustang to win the GTO Class at Daytona.
+In 1987, Bill Elliott teamed up with Scott Pruett, Lyn St. James, and Tom Gloy in a Roush Mustang.
+Together, they won the GTO Class at Daytona.
+It was a memorable moment for all involved.

 Dale Earnhardt prepares to climb into his Corvette during practice for the 2001 Rolex 24 at Daytona.
 (Photo by Brian Cleary/bcpix.com)